qutech/qtune/README.md

 to restrict the step size so that the algorithm is less vulnerable to the non-linearity of target parameters.
 The **Autotuner**
 class handles the communication between the control parameters, set on the experiment and the groups of target parameters.
-It structures the groups of target parameters in an hierarchy, which expresses the physical interdependency between the parameter groups.
+It structures the ParameterTuners in an hierarchy, which expresses the physical interdependency between the parameter groups.

 ![alt text][autotuner coordination]